USRSE/usrse25/pages/attend/registration.md

 set_last_modified: true
 ---

-Registration will open in June 2025, and early bird registration rates will be available through at least August 20, 2025.
+**Registration will open in June 2025.**

-Student registration rates will be available.
+## Registration Rates

+* Conference registration (early): $650 through 8/20/25
+* Conference registration (late): $695
+* Student rate: $175

+Registration rates are inclusive of all fees.
+Registration includes breakfast and lunch Monday-Wendesday, a conference dinner, and at least one reception.